Instructions for participants*

 - A School Speech Contest order form must be completed and submitted to Modern Woodmen each year, at least 30 days before the contest.

-- Speech content must be each student’s own thoughts and words on the topic, “The importance of healthy living".
+- Speech content must be each student’s own thoughts and words on the topic, “An interesting landmark".

 - No costumes, visuals or props may be used at the contest.
 If used, 50 points will be deducted.